krprzenioslo/Hystrixwiki2/How-To-Use.md

     }
 ```

+For a `HystrixObservableCommand` you instead may override the `resumeWithFallback` method so that it returns a second Observable that will be subscribed to if the first one fails.
+Note that because an Observable may fail after having already emitted one or more values, your fallback should not assume that it will be emitting the only values that the resulting `HystrixObservableCommand` emits.

 <a name='ErrorPropagation'/>
 ## Error Propagation

 All exceptions thrown from the [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) method except for [HystrixBadRequestException](http://netflix.github.io/Hystrix/javadoc/com/netflix/hystrix/exception/HystrixBadRequestException.html) count as failures and trigger [getFallback()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#getFallback\(\)) and circuit-breaker logic.

 You can wrap the exception that you would like to throw in ```HystrixBadRequestException``` and retrieve it via ```getCause()```.
 The [HystrixBadRequestException](http://netflix.github.io/Hystrix/javadoc/com/netflix/hystrix/exception/HystrixBadRequestException.html) is intended for use cases such as reporting illegal arguments or non-system failures that should not count against the failure metrics and should not trigger fallback logic.

+In the case of a `HystrixObservableCommand`, non-recoverable errors are returned via `onError` notifications from the resulting Observable, and fallbacks are accomplished by falling back to a second Observable that Hystrix obtains through the `resumeWithFallback` method that you implement.

 <a name='CommandName'/>
 ## Command Name